Error-Makes-Clever/Course-Recommendation-System/README.md

 |------------------------------|---------------------------------------------------------------|---------------------------------------------|
 | `course-recommendation-models` | `course_similarity_model.xz`<br>`user_profile_matrix.xz`<br>`ncf_model.xz`<br>`kMeans_model.xz`<br>`regression_emb_model.xz` | Stores all trained ML models (Pickle + LZMA) |

-Each model file is uploaded or updated after training:
+Each trained model is uploaded to Supabase for existing users, and automatically retrained and updated when a new user is added via the Streamlit interface:
 ```python
 supabase.storage.from_("course-recommendation-models").upload(file_name, file)